-The current EU taxonomy regulation specifies criteria to identify investment activities that contribute to the environmental goals of climate change adaptation and climate change mitigation.
-The following table provides the share of our total invested assets that can be considered taxonomy-eligible investments with respect to these two environmental goals.
-In addition to the mandatory disclosure, we provide additional disclosure on those investment activities we classified as non-eligible due to insufficient information.
+The current EU taxonomy regulation specifies criteria to identify investment activities that contribute to the environmental goals of climate change adaptation and climate change mitigation (so called environmentally sustainable economic activities).
+In line with the regulation government bonds are excluded from scope for the eligibility assessment ("covered assets").
+The following table outlines the covered assets.
+Furthermore, the share of our total covered assets that can be considered taxonomy-eligible investments with respect to at least one of these two environmental goals is provided.